 I've used the below camera rig setup since 2016 capturing all different types of images.
 The 5.5kg lens and full frame body has worked efficiently mounted on a combo Wimberley head and lightweight Gitzo/Markins tripod.
 An additional extra 10kg bag weight stabilizing the camera mounts to a grand total of 17.5 kilos.
 The Gitzo GT3531 and Markins replacement hub receives 10/10 for reliability in extreme subzero and blistering heat environments.

-Call me old school, I've completed the hard yards traveling offshore with excessive photo gear since the 1980s.
+Call me old school, I've completed the hard yards traveling overland with excessive photo gear since the 1980s.

 Reliable photo gear has been around for decades.
 The D3S body from 2009 is one of them.
 Stepping even further back, the 1986-05 Nikkor 800mm f/5.6 ED-IF AIS lens is another Nikon gem.
 Both have been tried and tested within extreme environments without the need of worrying about failure issues.
 The Wimberley-Gitzo-Markins tripod combo also hasn't missed a beat.
 The only other thing required is something to photograph.

 Tripods are only as good as the person using them.
 They require from time to time maintenance checks for the usual wear and tear of moving parts.
 At some locations, there's no escape from sudden wind gusts smothering tripods with dust, sand and grit.
 Tripods don't self clean themselves.
 Accumulated buildup of dust and grit will eventually find itself embedding inside adjusting knobs, screws and threads.
-Disassembling tripods for periodic maintenance becomes more important when traveling offshore.
-Ignoring to do so will eventually result with faulty tripods while at some isolated location.
+Disassembling tripods for periodic maintenance becomes more important within different environments.
+Ignoring to do so will eventually result with unexpected issues with tripods when at isolated locations.

 Manual release cables are good to use for various reasons.
 They are manually hand operated without electronic assistance.
 Call them old school or anything you wish.
 Manual release cables don't fail for what they were designed for.
 Using heavy manual focus lenses mounted on tripods, like above, requires the aid of manual release cables when shooting in low shutter speeds.
 It was normal procedure using shutter release cables during the 1980s.
 In the 2020s, nothing much has changed.
 Manual shutter release cable Rating 10/10

-Above, location snap in sweltering isolated desert environs with Nikon SLR cameras and Manfrotto tripod gear, late 1980s.
-Below, DSLR full frame photo gear still being used in the 2020s - image D3 12MP & 85 prime lens.
+Above, location snap, sweltering isolated desert environs with Nikon SLR cameras and Manfrotto tripod gear, late 1980s.
+Below, DSLR full frame photo gear still being used in the 2020s — image snap, D3 12MP & 85 prime lens.